Skip to main content

 Stage 5 Section 2 – Your responsibilities when registered

-You are responsible for ensuring that your practice continues to meet the requirements of the Care Standards Act 2000 and supporting legislation.
+You are responsible for ensuring that your service continues to meet the requirements of the Care Standards Act 2000 and supporting legislation.

 It will be usual practice for HIW to bring any non-compliance to the specific attention of the individuals concerned, providing an opportunity for relevant remedial action to be taken within a specific timescale.